-This slavery and human trafficking statement is made pursuant to s.54 of the Modern Slavery Act 2015 for the period from 1 April 2019 to 31 March 2020.
+This slavery and human trafficking statement is made pursuant to s.54 of the Modern Slavery Act 2015 for the financial year ending on 31 March 2023.
 It sets out the steps that Tillomed Laboratories Limited (“we”) has taken and is in the process of implementing to prevent slavery and human trafficking in its own business and in its supply chain.

 We are committed to respecting the human rights of our employees in the workplace.
 We have a zero-tolerance approach to slavery and human trafficking and we act ethically in all of our business dealings and relationships.

 We are confident that slavery and human trafficking does not take place in any part of our own business.
 As an employer we are committed to providing a fair salary and good conditions of employment, providing a healthy and safe working environment, promoting the development and dignity of individual employees; and are opposed to discrimination at work.

 We are a wholly owned subsidiary of Emcure Pharma UK Ltd. Our principal business is the supply of pharmaceutical products predominantly to wholesalers in the UK and Europe.